akoz002/nodejs-project-exercisetracker/README.md

 }
 ```

+#### 4. Get full exercise log

-4. I can retrieve a full exercise log of any user by getting:
+I can retrieve a full exercise log of any user by getting:
 ```
 GET /api/exercise/log?{userId}
 ```